Techtonica/curriculum/object-oriented-programming/restaurant recommender/RestaurantRecommender-part2.md

 1. You are required to have a top-notch README.md with screenshots of your project in your Github project repo.

 #### Tips:
-- Although your wireframe will not be assessed, we highly recommend looking at websites that have successfully created UI for creating, retrieving, updating, deleting, and filtering data, and wireframe your design before starting to code with jQuery, HTML, or CSS.
+- Although your wireframe will not be assessed, we highly recommend looking at websites that have successful UIs for creating, retrieving, updating, deleting, and filtering data, and wireframe your design before starting to code with jQuery, HTML, or CSS.
+Consider designing a desktop and a mobile version to make coding as straight-forward as possible.
 It will be much easier overall!
 - If you 'finish early', use your extra time to get user feedback and refine your app as much as you can.

 #### Good luck!